-I received the engineer degree from EPITA and the Master of Science and Technology from Univ.
+I am a Research Scientist / Engineer in Machine Learning in the Research and Development Department at Brain Corporation.
+I received the engineering degree from EPITA and the Master of Science degree from Univ.
 Paris VI both in France, in 2008.
-In 2011, I defended my PhD, from LTCI, Telecom ParisTech, France, in signal and image processing and supervised by Florence Tupin and Loïc Denis.
+In 2011, I defended my PhD from LTCI, Telecom ParisTech, France, in signal and image processing.
 I made a postdoctoral fellowship in applied mathematics at CEREMADE, Univ.
-Paris IX, France, in 2011-2012, under the supervision of Gabriel Peyré and Jalal Fadili.
-I am a CNRS researcher at IMB, Univ.
-Bordeaux, France, and currently a visiting professor at UC San Diego in the ECE department.
-My research interests include image restoration and inverse-problems with a focus on parameter estimation.
-I received the IEEE ICIP Best Student Paper Award in 2010, the ISIS/EEA/GRETSI Best PhD Award in 2012 and the IEEE GRSS Transactions Prize Paper Award in 2016.
+Paris IX, France, in 2011-2012.
+I was a CNRS Associate Scientist at IMB, Univ.
+Bordeaux, France, in 2012-2018, and was on a sabbatical as a visiting professor at UC San Diego in the ECE department from 2017 to 2019.
+I was the recipient of the IEEE ICIP Best Student Paper Award in 2010, the ISIS/EEA/GRETSI Best PhD Award in 2012, the IEEE GRSS Transactions Prize Paper Award in 2016, and the UCSD ECE Best Lecturer Award in 2019.

 [See my resume]